vikassy/qa-browsertests/README.md

 ## Environment

-To run the Selenium tests you will have to install Ruby (look at `.ruby-version` file for the exact version), the latest versions of RubyGems and Firefox (the default browser in which the tests run).
+To run the Selenium tests you will have to install Ruby.
+Look at the `.ruby-version` file for the exact required version.
+You also have to install the latest versions of RubyGems and Firefox (the default browser in which the tests run).
 The easiest way to install Ruby on Linux/Unix is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/).

 Clone the repository, `cd` into it, update RubyGems and install the required RubyGems: